Why buy a BBQ smoker?

 This high-capacity charcoal smoker is designed to feed many hungry people with minimal hassle.

 Cons: This smoker isn’t the most expertly sealed.
+It can be prone to blemishes from minor use.
 Also, it’s prone to rust, so you will want to cover it up when it’s not in use.

 Bottom Line: Charcoal smokers of this size and quality are rare at this product’s price point, so those who can improve its sealing will be happy.
 That being said, its capacity will realistically exceed the needs of many BBQ enthusiasts.